What Happened With Rates This Week

 Quick Tip for Agents

-When a buyer brings up the 15 year mortgage try asking one question before responding.
+When a buyer brings up a 15 year mortgage, one approach is to ask:

 “How stable do you expect your income to be over the next five years?”